19hours/sg-statutes/Acts/Presidential Elections Act.md

 (3) On or before nomination day, the names and addresses of the principal election agent and every election agent of each candidate shall be declared in writing by the candidate or some other person on his behalf to the Returning Officer.

-(3A) The Returning Officer shall forthwith, by affixing a notice in a conspicuous place outside his office, give public notice of the names and addresses of the principal election agent and every election agent so declared.
+(3A) The Returning Officer shall immediately, by affixing a notice in a conspicuous place outside his office, give public notice of the names and addresses of the principal election agent and every election agent so declared.

 [18/99]